carloskaustin/Gun-Violence-In-US-Cities/README.md

 Limitations:

-Data for 2018 is incomplete, as the dataset was uploaded mid-year.
+Data begins in 2013 and ends mid 2018.
+2018 is incomplete, as the dataset was uploaded mid-year.

-No data beyond 2018 is included in this version.

 ## 🛠️ Methods

-- ## Tools: Python, Pandas, Matplotlib, Seaborn
+- Tools: Python, Pandas, Matplotlib, Seaborn

 Steps:

-- ## Cleaned and pre-processed raw GVA data.
+- Cleaned and pre-processed raw GVA data.

-- ## Built a bar plot showing which cities had the most murders.
+- Built a bar plot showing which cities had the most murders.

-- ## Built a time series plot to visualize yearly murder trends.
+- Built a time series plot to visualize yearly murder trends.

 ## 📈 Results

-- ## Cities such as Chicago, Baltimore, and Houston consistently ranked highest in total murders.
+- Cities such as Chicago, Baltimore, and Houston consistently ranked highest in total murders.

-- ## Yearly trends showed fluctuations across time, though 2018 data is incomplete and should be interpreted with caution.
+- Yearly trends showed fluctuations across time, though 2018 data is incomplete and should be interpreted with caution.

 📂 Repository Structure
-- ## analysis.ipynb   # Jupyter Notebook with code, analysis, and plots
+- analysis.ipynb   # Jupyter Notebook with code, analysis, and plots
-- ## README.md        # Project overview (this file)
+- README.md        # Project overview (this file)